Let’s look at how it can be best implemented and used – and who it can be best used by.

 How to implement lead scoring

-If you’re good to go there’s some big wins out there.
+If you’re good to go there are some big wins out there.

 Analysts agree that, in companies where sales and marketing teams are collaborating closely and continuously, lead scoring can truly skyrocket conversion rates.
 According to Douglas Burdett, lead scoring can increase a sales team’s closing rates by as much as 30%.